 Kindness Counts: What You Should Know about Developmental Disabilities

-What you don’t know about developmental disabilities may surprise you.
-That’s why National Developmental Disabilities Awareness Month, during March, is important.
-It builds awareness about people who have developmental disabilities.
-With education comes inclusion, acceptance and compassion.
+What you don’t know about developmental disabilities may surprise you, which is why learning about them is so important.
+It builds awareness about people who have developmental disabilities, and with education comes inclusion, acceptance and compassion.

 Developmental Disabilities Are More Common Than You Think

 Would you believe you probably already know someone who has a developmental disability?
 One in six children ages 3 to 17 have one or more the following developmental disabilities:

 - Autism spectrum disorder

 - Vision impairment